sipeed/sipeed_wiki/docs/hardware/en/maixIII/ax-pi/faq_axpi.md

 ![htop_memory_usage](./assets/qa/htop_memory_usage.png)

-From the following diagram we cansee the original memory map of Axera 620A evb-board, it's equipeed with 1GB ram and is divided into 256MB kernel memory block and 768MB CMM (Contiguous Memory Model) memory block
+From the following diagram we can see the original memory map of Axera 620A evb-board, it's equipped with 1GB ram and is divided into 256MB kernel memory block and 768MB CMM (Contiguous Memory Model) memory block

 ![faq_ddr](./../../../zh/maixIII/assets/faq_ddr.png)

 And on Axera-Pi we equip 2GB ram, and set 512M CMM memory block and 256M kernel memory block, so there is less than 2GB ram for use.

-We can see the `insmod /soc/ko/ax_cmm.ko cmmpool=anonymous,0,0x60000000,512M` to initialize 512M MMC memery from the `auto_load_all_drv.sh`.
+We can see the `insmod /soc/ko/ax_cmm.ko cmmpool=anonymous,0,0x60000000,512M` to initialize 512M MMC memory from the `auto_load_all_drv.sh`.

 ![cmm_memory_size_script](./assets/qa/cmm_memory_size_script.png)